prg127/Photoshop/README.md

 # Photoshop

-Some of my works in adobr photoshshop
+Some of my works in adobe photoshshop